-The Indiana bat is found primarily in the midwestern and eastern United States, and has been known to be present in 23 states. eastern Oklahoma represents the western limit of its range.
+The Indiana bat is found primarily in the midwestern and eastern United States, and has been known to be present in 23 states.
+Eastern Oklahoma represents the western limit of its range.
 Its present range in Oklahoma includes Adair, Delaware, LeFlore, and Pushmataha counties.
-LeFlore County is the only county that falls within the project area.
-In Arkansas it is listed to occur in nine counties, but none are within the project area.
+LeFlore County is the only county that falls within the proposed project area.
+In Arkansas it is listed to occur in nine counties, but none are within the proposed action areas.

 This species is migratory with approximately 87% of the entire known population hibernating in just seven caves.
-If the Indiana bat utilizes any caves within the project area, it would probably be during the summer months.
+If the Indiana bat utilizes any caves within the proposed action area, it would probably be during the summer months.
 After the winter hibernation period, the colonies would disperse to summer areas, which are usually located along streams where the bats forage for flying insects.